brown-ccv/ccv-website-hugo/content/english/documentation/oscar-user-manual/logging-on/cifs.md

      smbpasswd
 ```

-You will first be prompted for your "old" password, which is the
+First, you will be prompted for your "old" password, which is the
 temporary password you were given by CCV when your account was created.
-Then, enter a new CIFS password twice.
-You may choose to use the same
+Next, you will be asked to enter a new CIFS password twice.
+You may choose to use the same password that you use for Oscar, if you wish.
-password here as for your Oscar account.

 {{< alert warning >}}
-smbpasswd does not change your SSH login password... and
-changing the SSH login password does not change the CIFS password.
-A password reset will change both your smbpasswd and SSH login password
-to the same reset value.
+smbpasswd does not change your SSH login password, and changing the SSH login password does not change the CIFS password.
+However, if you ever need to request that your Oscar password be reset, both your smbpasswd and SSH login password to the same reset value.
 {{</ alert >}}

-Now you are ready to mount your CCV directories locally using the
+Now you are ready to mount your CCV directories locally.
+Instructions for each of the various operating systems are given below.
-following instructions based on your operating system:

-## Windows

-* Right-click "Computer" and select "Map Network Drive".
-* Select an unassigned drive letter.
-* Enter `\\oscarcifs.ccv.brown.edu\<user>` as the Folder.
-* Check "Connect using different credentials"
-* Click "Finish"
-* Enter your CCV user name as "ccv\\username" (no quotes)
-* Enter your CIFS password and click "OK".

-You can now access your home directory through Windows Explorer with the
-assigned drive letter.
-Your data and scratch directories are available
-as the subdirectories (`~/data` and `~/scratch`) of your home directory.

-## Mac OS X
+## macOS

 * In the Finder, press "Command + K" or select "Connect to Server..."
   from the "Go" menu.
 * For "Server Address", enter `smb://oscarcifs.ccv.brown.edu/<user>`
   and click "Connect".
-* Enter your username and password.
+* Enter your username and CIFS password.
-* You may choose to add your login credentials to your keychain so you
-  will not need to enter this again.
+* You may choose to add your login credentials to your keychain so you will not need to enter this again.

-**Optional.** If you would like to automatically connect to the share at
+**Optional.** If you would like to automatically connect to the share at startup:
-startup:

 * Open "System Preferences" (leave the Finder window open).
 * Go to "Accounts" > "(your account name)".
 * Select "Login Items".
-* Drag your data share from the "Finder" window to the "Login Items"
+* Drag your data share from the "Finder" window to the "Login Items" window.
-  window.

 ## Linux